openbsd/src/gnu/llvm/tools/clang/docs/AttributeReference.rst

    "X","X","","", ""

-The ``swift_indirect_result`` attribute marks a parameter of a ``swiftcall`` function as having the special indirect-result ABI treatmenet.
+The ``swift_indirect_result`` attribute marks a parameter of a ``swiftcall`` function as having the special indirect-result ABI treatment.

 This treatment gives the parameter the target's normal indirect-result ABI treatment, which may involve passing it differently from an ordinary